KleoPetroff/react-github-portfolio/README.md

 ### Prerequisites

-Make sure you have NodeJS (v9.0 or later) and npm (v5.6.0 or later) installed.
+Make sure you have NodeJS (v9.0 or higher) and npm (v5.6.0 or higher) installed.

 ### How to build